 The Griffins then purchased a restaurant in Jesup, Georgia, but the sale collapsed before they could take ownership.
 Figuring they had nothing to lose, legend holds that Frederick blindly pointed to a map and declared wherever his finger landed would be their next home.
 His finger landed in Cordova, South Carolina.

-Once the Griffins relocated to the area, which was surrounded mostly by farmland, they thought it wise to abandon their plans for a tearoom and promote a coffeehouse diner instead, which they suspected would be more appealing to their hard-working clientele.
+Once the Griffins relocated to the area, which was surrounded mostly by farmland, they thought it wise to forgo their plans for a tearoom in favor of a diner, which they suspected would be more appealing to their hard-working clientele.
 The Griffins were right, and their prime location on Highway 301 served the business well until Interstate 95 rerouted customers.

 The Griffins had no children and wanted to offer the Gray family the opportunity to purchase the land after their deaths.
 Thomas Gray’s son, Thomas “Buck” Gray, bought the land in 2008.
 While he has no plans to reopen the restaurant, he does maintain its iconic coffee pot.